KevinAst/visualize-it/docs/visualize-it.md

 ??

-- ?? the protocal to interact with the SYSTEM ( ?service/server/backend/driver/externalFeed)
+- ?? the protocol to interact with the SYSTEM ( ?service/server/backend/driver/externalFeed)
   (i.e. what is being visualized)

 - ?? a "playback" mode indicates that there is NO "interactiveness" within the visualization